Assistance for using BankID

 BankID on mobile is fased out in favor of BankID on the app.

-You can change your personal BankID password while logging in with BankID, in the menu at the top right of the BankID box.
-Select "Change password."
+You can change your personal BankID password while logging in with BankID or in the app menu.

 If you need a new code unit or other one-time passwrd device, please contact your bank.
 However, we recommend using the BankID app.